massdriver-cloud/docs/docs/getting_started/02-credentials.md

 ### Click the quick add button

-todo: add UUID into URL somehow

-This <UUIDLink /> will run a hosted CloudFormation stack on AWS which will create a new role in your account with the permissions required to provision infrastructure in Massdriver.
+Click <b><UUIDLink /></b> to run a hosted CloudFormation stack on AWS which will create a new role in your account with the permissions required to provision infrastructure in Massdriver.
 The external ID for the role (required to prevent confused deputy attacks) will be auto populated in the CloudFormation stack.
 Do not change this value in the form to the left.

 ## Step 2